Santa Maria del Fiore

 • Admire the beautiful sculptures in the Loggia dei Lanzi outdoor Sculpture gallery, including Cennini's Perseus holding the head of Medusa;

-• End your tour on the Ponte Vecchio, Florence's most famous and ancient bridge over the Arno river.
+• End your tour on the Ponte Vecchio, Florence's most famous and ancient bridge over the Arno River.

 Your tour begins in the prestigious Accademia Gallery, where you will enjoy timed entrance tickets to the museum, and explore stunning artwork, including Michelangelo's David.